Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 **Security**

 - Passwords are hashed using Werkzeug Security to ensure they are not visible to the owner of the database or anyone else.
+- Users can create a secure password of between 4 and 30 characters when creating their account.
+Both numbers and letters can be used.

 <span id="user-stories"></span>